 Race discrimination includes adverse employment actions taken because of a person’s race, including actions concerning:

 - Promotion, demotion, or job assignments.

-Racial harassment is race discrimination.
-Racial harassment is actionable when the harassment results in a tangible employment action, i.e. discharge; or where the conduct is sufficiently severe or pervasive to alter the conditions of employment and create an abusive working environment; i.e. an environment permeated with abusive unwelcome racial slurs and ridicule.Conclusion
+Racial harassment includes a hostile work environment based on race - where the conduct is sufficiently severe or pervasive to alter the conditions of employment and create an abusive working environment.Conclusion